 Nowadays, thousands of people from across Asia visit Phuket for the nine-day festival.
 Rituals include eating a vegetarian diet to cleanse the body and mind and making offerings to temples to pray.
 The more gruesome aspects of the festival, like the body piercing, are practised by mediums to invoke the gods.
 At the start of the festival, a 10-metre pole is raised to alert the nine gods and participants descend into a trance-like state as they take part in a street procession.

 When is the Phuket Vegetarian Festival?

 The vegetarian festival takes place on the first nine days of the ninth month in the Chinese Lunar calendar.
-In 2019 the festival dates are set between the 28th September and the 7th October.
+In 2022 - the festival dates are set between the 24th of September and the 3rd of October.

 The festival takes place on the island of Phuket.
 Although celebrations occur around all 40 of the island’s Chinese shrines, most of the action is around the main temples: Kathu Shrine, Cherng Talay, Jui Tui, Jaw and Bang Niew.